python/cpython/Doc/library/pickle.rst

 defining module must be importable in the unpickling environment, and the module must contain the named object, otherwise an exception will be raised. [#]_

-Similarly, classes are pickled by fully qualified name, so the same restrictions in the unpickling environment apply.
+Similarly, classes are pickled by :term:`fully qualified name`, so the same restrictions in the unpickling environment apply.
 Note that none of the class's code or data is pickled, so in the following example the class attribute ``attr`` is not restored in the unpickling environment::